 Sending out thank you emails to the attendees of your event is the perfect way to let them know how much you care.
 It not only shows that you remembered them even after the event, but it also encourages them to come again for the next event you organize.

-So, if you are looking for something to boost your popularity, it is time that you write a thank you email, after an event has taken place.
-Here you will find some great tips on how to write a great post-event thank you note.
+So, if you are looking for something to boost your popularity, it is time that you write a post-event email.
+Here you will find some great tips on how to write a great post-event note.